AdobeDocs/commerce-frontend-core/src/pages/guide/responsive-design/breakpoints.md

 ## What's in this topic

 Breakpoints are used in stylesheets to set up the screen width at which the design changes, for example, from the mobile to the desktop version.
-Themes provided with Magento implement a list of [default breakpoints](css.md#breakpoints).
+Themes provided with the application implement a list of [default breakpoints](css.md#breakpoints).
 This topic describes how to add a custom breakpoint in your theme.

 ## Overview